-Simscape™ Driveline™ software shares the limitations of Simscape software with respect to Simulink® features and tools.
+Simscape™ Driveline™ software shares the limitations of Simscape software concerning Simulink® features and tools.
 For Simscape limitations, see Limitations.

 Simscape Driveline software also has additional limitations of its own.